 However, few studies recognized the need to time the intake of honey to make it effective for fighting obesity and trigger weight loss.
 Mcinnes insisted in his book that honey ought to be taken just before bedtime to provide extra fructose supply to the liver and extra boost for the brain while we sleep.
 Without that extra supply timed just before bedtime, the liver would be left with little to nothing during the night, and that would stall the work of the brain to activate body recovery during our sleep.

 Most people take their dinner at 6 or 7 in the evening.
 By bedtime, the fructose supply will have been depleted and the brain will have nothing to work with.
 Thus, Mcinnes wrote, that extra fructose boost from pure honey just before bed is crucial for weight loss.

 According to the author, the best time we burn fat is during sleep—if the recovery system of the body is well in place.
 It is well in place if the brain has enough reserve fructose fuel from the liver.

 “The time we burn body fat is when we are sleeping.
 For that to happen you have to activate the recovery system.
 For that to happen, the brain has to have reserve fuel in the liver.
 If the brain does not have enough fuel in the liver it cannot activate recovery, it has to activate stress,” wrote Mcinnes.

 How to Make It Really Effective

-Furthermore, to make this really effective, we must replace all our sugar needs with honey.
-Use honey to sweeten your beverages like tea, coffee or when eating cereals or cooking food.
-Definitely, junk food is a no-no. Eat unrefined carbs like bread made of whole meal flour and eat more proteins instead.
+To make this really effective, we must replace all our sugar needs with honey.
+Use honey to sweeten your beverages like tea, coffee, or when eating cereals or cooking food.
+Definitely, junk food is a no-no. Eat unrefined carbs like bread made of wholemeal flour and eat more proteins instead.
 Try to avoid sweet fruits but choose berries.
 Do away with potatoes.